toribiodiego/thesis/docs/roadmap.md

     - [ ] docs: Add comparison to paper with explanations for matches/gaps
 - [ ] Add a concise "Lessons learned & future work" section outlining reproducibility takeaways and next steps (Double DQN, Prioritized Replay, dueling networks, multi-step targets).
     - [ ] docs: Include lessons learned and future work section in the report
+- [ ] Maintain `docs/design/report_outline.md` to track the structure of `docs/reports/dqn_results.md`, mapping each section to source artifacts, plots, and data files for quick updates or peer review.
+    - [ ] docs: Record which scripts regenerate each figure/table and any open questions/todo items for the report.

 ---